Harsha-23061/Terraform/README_terra.md

 Policy enforcement

-Collaboration
+Team collaboration

+Terraform Enterprise

+Self-hosted version

-Terraform Enterprise: Self-hosted version for organizations needing more control.
+Full control for organizations

-16. Terraform Best Practices
+💡 16.
+Terraform Best Practices

-Use version control (Git) for all configurations.
+Use version control (Git)

-Separate environments using workspaces or different state files.
+Separate environments via workspaces or state files

-Use remote state for collaboration.
+Use remote state for collaboration

-Structure configuration with modules.
+Structure code with modules

-Implement state locking to avoid race conditions.
+Implement state locking

-Apply naming conventions and documentation.
+Follow naming conventions and documentation

-17. Terraform Limitations
+⚠️ 17.
+Terraform Limitations

-Not ideal for configuration management (use Ansible or Chef for that).
+Not ideal for configuration management (use Chef or Ansible)

-Can be state-sensitive — manual changes outside Terraform can cause drift.
+State-sensitive — manual changes can cause drift

-Requires careful planning for resource dependencies.
+Requires careful handling of resource dependencies

 ✅ Summary

-Terraform is a declarative IaC tool that lets you provision, manage, and version infrastructure across multiple platforms.
+Terraform is a declarative IaC tool that enables you to provision, manage, and version infrastructure reliably across multiple platforms.
-It works by using providers, resources, state, and modules, orchestrated via the plan → apply → destroy lifecycle.
+By leveraging providers, state, modules, and the plan → apply → destroy workflow, it makes deployments consistent, scalable, and repeatable.
-With proper design and practices, Terraform can make infrastructure deployments reliable, repeatable, and scalable.